Firearms Safety & Classes

 Firearms Safety & Awareness Seminars

 Our FREE Firearms Safety & Awareness Seminars help teach our residents about the laws and responsibilities that accompany gun ownership, and how to operate weapons safely.
-Classes are held monthly at various locations throughout the county and are limited to 25 participants.
+Classes are held at various locations throughout the county and are limited to 25 participants.
 You must be a resident of Montgomery County and 18 years old to register.
 Check this page, and our Facebook and Twitter

 Each class includes: